XENON1T/Xephyr/examples/SR1Like/README.md

 This example is supposed to be as close as possible to a template for SR1 like analysis, where you basically just want to swap the signal model with your own and run the rest as the same.

+This is a lighter and a bit more self-consistent version of the real [SR1 repository](https://github.com/XENON1T/SR1Results/tree/master/StatisticalAnalyses/xephyr_sr1_likelihood).

 ### What it needs

 SR1 data repository [that you find here](https://github.com/XENON1T/SR1Results/tree/master/StatisticalAnalyses/inputs_for_likelihood)